 Confusion is like spilled milk.
 It’s only a mess because it has been spilled, and the effort to clean it up is much greater than the effort to pour a glass of milk to drink.
-Thus we have two articles rather than two sentences.
+Thus we have to write two articles rather than two sentences.

 A little over a week ago, a university transfer office, posted “Bayh-Dole Reporting for Copyrights” on their technology transfer office blog.
 At first I thought it must be a joke title to draw in the curiously knowledgeable reader.
 But alas, no. I pointed out the problems with the article to the folks at the university via Twitter, since they had announced the article there, and all I got back from them was a look at my LinkedIn profile.
 The article is still up, uncorrected.
 [Update–the article has now been disappeared.
 Pity they didn’t correct it and use its catchy title to draw in the curiously knowledgeable reader.]
 So let’s break it down and see if we can tease out the confusion and learn something helpful in the process.

 Let’s get one thing out of the way from the start.
 Bayh-Dole has nothing to do with copyrights.
 Bayh-Dole is part of federal patent law.
-Its scope is restricted to inventions that “are or may be patentable” (or covered by plant variety certificates) when owned by a party to a federal funding agreement.
+Its contracting scope is restricted to inventions that “are or may be patentable” (or covered by plant variety certificates) when owned by a party to a federal funding agreement.
+Its federal licensing scope is inventions in which the federal government owns “a right, title, or interest.”
 Nothing about copyrights.
 Nothing.

 But it’s worse that simply that.
 Observe.